-At the end of the Pre-project phase, the Pre-project planner will arrange a phase-end status meeting (see Managing progress process) attended by the Executive, Operations representatives, and the Pre-project planner.
+At the end of the Pre-project phase, the Pre-project planner arranges a phase-end status meeting (see Managing progress process and Managing meetings process) attended by the Executive, Operations representatives, and the Pre-project planner.

 The purpose of this meeting is to obtain authorisation from the Executive to close this phase and commence the following Initiate phase.
-The Pre-project planner will present the following evidence that the phase has been completed:
+The Pre-project planner presents the following evidence that the phase has been completed: